 5. San Francisco

 SFO is one of the best-kept airport secrets.
 It’s been quietly garnering awards for the variety of amenities on offer and excellent customer service for years, and it’s a great place to stop over.
-Check out the museum of flight, an Aviation Library, an art museum, an aquarium, the yoga studio. or one of the many kid’s play areas.
+Check out the Museum of flight, an Aviation Library, an art museum, an aquarium, and the yoga studio. or one of the many kid’s play areas.

 There are plenty of restaurants and food places to enjoy, too, along with a great medical center and plenty of comfortable seating.
 You could spend hours enjoying San Francisco here, without ever leaving the airport.

 Next time you book a flight that requires a layover, look for a stop in one of these great airports.
 You’ll enjoy your wait a lot more with plenty of amenities to explore, and it could even let you explore a new city while you travel.
 Just be sure to plan ahead of time when booking your flight and prepare for any extracurricular activities outside of the layover airport.
 Not only will this help guide you in your travels, but it’ll also help avoid you missing your connecting flight.